 abstract

-- This study examined how successive sets of high-intensity leg press (LP) resistance exercise impact the cerebral pressure-flow relationship in untrained males and eumenorrheic females not taking oral contraceptives, and assessed how menstrual cycle (MC) phase influences the cerebral pressure-flow relationship and cerebral hemodynamics (middle cerebral artery blood velocity; MCAv; via transcranial Doppler ultrasound) during and after LP exercise in females.
-Young adults (11M;11F) performed three sets of leg-press exercises at 90% of their 1-repetition maximum.
-Data from males and females in early follicular phase were pooled together.
-Directional sensitivity of the cerebral pressure-flow relationship was calculated as the ratio of rate of changes in MCAv and mean arterial pressure (MAP) (ΔMCAvT/ΔMAPT) per transition between eccentric and concentric muscular contractions during each repetition of LP exercise. ΔMCAvT/ΔMAPT was higher during concentric than eccentric phases (p<0.001) in males and early follicular phase (EF) females.
+- This study examined how successive sets of high-intensity leg press (LP) resistance exercise impact the cerebral pressure-flow relationship in untrained males and eumenorrheic females not taking oral contraceptives and assessed how the menstrual cycle (MC) phase influences the cerebral pressure-flow relationship and cerebral hemodynamics (middle cerebral artery blood velocity, MCAv; via transcranial Doppler ultrasound) during and after LP exercise in females.
+Young adults (11M;11F) performed three sets of leg-press exercises at 90% of their one-repetition maximum.
+Data from males and females in the early follicular phase were pooled together.
+Directional sensitivity of the cerebral pressure-flow relationship was calculated as the ratio of the rate of changes in MCAv and mean arterial pressure (MAP) (ΔMCAvT/ΔMAPT) per transition between eccentric and concentric muscular contractions during each repetition of LP exercise. ΔMCAvT/ΔMAPT was higher during concentric than eccentric phases (P < 0.001) in males and early follicular (EF) phase in females.
 There were no effects of successive leg press sets on any systemic or cerebral hemodynamic measures.
-MC phase affected directional sensitivity and cerebral hemodynamics, with greater responses in the mid-luteal (ML) phase than EF.
-We observed a MAP direction by MC phase interaction on relative directional sensitivity, with greater sensitivity during concentric contractions in the ML phase (p=0.02).
-Our results suggest successive sets of LP exercise do not impact the cerebral pressure-flow relationship or cerebral hemodynamics during and immediately following LP exercise.
-MC phase appears to influence the cerebral pressure-flow relationship and cerebral hemodynamics both during and following LP exercise, mediated by vasoprotective effects of increased estrogen concentration in the ML phase compared to EF.
+The MC phase affected directional sensitivity and cerebral hemodynamics, with greater responses in the mid-luteal (ML) phase than the EF phase.
+We observed a MAP direction by MC phase interaction on relative directional sensitivity, with greater sensitivity during concentric contractions in the ML phase (P = 0.02).
+Our results suggest that successive sets of LP exercises do not impact the cerebral pressure-flow relationship or cerebral hemodynamics during and immediately following LP exercise.
+The MC phase appears to influence the cerebral pressure-flow relationship and cerebral hemodynamics both during and following LP exercise, mediated by vasoprotective effects of increased estrogen concentration in the ML phase compared with the EF phase.NEW & NOTEWORTHY Successive sets of high-intensity bilateral leg press exercises do not appear to affect cerebral or systemic hemodynamic measures, given adequate recovery time.
+The menstrual cycle phase impacts the directional sensitivity of the cerebral pressure-flow relationship during high-intensity bilateral leg press exercises.
+During high-intensity bilateral leg press exercises, the cerebrovasculature appears to be more pressure passive in the mid-luteal phase of the menstrual cycle.